 John is a resident of Mentor with his wife and their two dogs.
 He enjoys sailing, hiking with his dogs, traveling, or just spending time with friends and family.

+Before joining NRS Injury Law, Vince clerked for a prestigious plaintiff’s litigation firm in Cleveland.
+Vince also clerked for a local municipal prosecutor’s office, assisting in drafting an appellate brief before the Ohio Eighth District Court of Appeals.
+And that was just the beginning.
 Vince was also active in Cleveland-Marshall’s law clinics.
-As a member of the Civil Litigation Clinic, he gained experience representing those individuals seeking unemployment benefits.
+As a member of the Civil Litigation Clinic, he gained experience representing individuals seeking unemployment benefits.
 In the Post-Conviction Relief Clinic, Vince drafted multiple successful Petitions for Habeas Corpus before the United States Northern District of Ohio.

 Evan M. Schantz is an associate attorney at NRS Injury Law, focusing on workers’ compensation.